cscott/npm-travis/README.md

 Add a job to trigger `npm run travis` to verify a submitted patch (for example, using [Jenkins Job Builder]/[Zuul]).
-The exit status of this job will mirror the travis build status, and the console log will contain the console output of all travis jobs (build configurations) associated with this build.
+The exit status of this job will mirror the Travis build status, and the console log will contain the console output of all Travis jobs (build configurations) associated with this build.

+**For non-node.js projects**, you can install the npm-travis tool globally (`npm install -g npm-travis`) and just invoke the `npm-travis` binary directly in the Jenkins job (rather than using `npm run`).

 ## Advanced use

-If you would like to have a separate jenkins job for every travis build configuration, use the `--job` option:
+If you would like to have a separate Jenkins job for every Travis build configuration, use the `--job` option:
 ```
   "scripts": {